apostrophecms-legacy/apostrophe-schemas/README.md

 *Always give your joins a name starting with an underscore.* This warns Apostrophe not to store this information in the database permanently where it will just take up space, then get re-joined every time anyway.

+Currently after the user has selected one item they see a message reading "Limit Reached!"
+We realize this may not be the best way of indicating that a selection has already been made.
+So you may pass a `limitText` option with an alternative message to be displayed at this point.

 ##### Reverse Joins

 You can also join back in the other direction: